 - Most people should aim for a blood pressure below 120 to 130/80 mm Hg.
 If you have diabetes or have had a stroke, your doctor may tell you to aim for a lower blood pressure.

 - If you have diabetes, heart disease, or hardening of the arteries, your LDL "bad" cholesterol should be lower than 70 mg/dL.

-- Follow your doctor's treatment plans if you have high blood pressure, diabetes, high cholesterol, and heart disease.
+- Follow your doctor's treatment plans if you have high blood pressure, diabetes, high cholesterol, or heart disease.

 - No treatment.
-You may only need regular check-ups to check the health of your carotid artery.
+You may only need regular visits to check the health of your heart and carotid arteries.

 If a large part of the carotid artery appears blocked, carotid endarterectomy surgery is done to remove the blockage.
 The decision to do surgery is also based on your overall health.

 Carotid artery surgery is a procedure to restore proper blood flow to the brain.
 The carotid artery brings needed blood to your brain and face.
 You ...

 Amaurosis fugax increases your risk of stroke.

 Call your provider if any vision loss occurs.
 If symptoms last longer than a few minutes or if there are other symptoms with the vision loss, seek medical attention right away.